AutoResearch/autora-core/docs/cli/with-cylc-slurm/index.md

 cylc tui "with-cylc-slurm"
 ```

-We can load and interrogate the resulting object as follows:
+We can load and interrogate the resulting object in Python as follows:

 ```python
 import os